jjsantanna/processing_vit_booter_attacks/README.md

-# Processing Vit Bukac Booter Attack Data
+# Processing Vit's Booter Attack Data

 I found a paper "Bukac, V., Stavova, V., Nemec, L., Riha, Z., & Matyas, V. (2015).
 Service in Denial - Clouds Going with the Winds.
 In Network and System Security (NSS)" and contact the first author, Vit (https://github.com/Vieteg), to use their data.
 The guy was awesome and very helpfull in the understanding of the data (Thanks Vit).
 The goal of this repository is to describe what I did with the data.